kerlonlh/news-homepage-main/README.md

 You can host your site using one of these solutions or any of our other trusted providers.
 [Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

 ## Submitting your solution

 Submit your solution on the platform for the rest of the community to see.
 Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.